ClaudioESSilva/claudioessilva.github.io/content/post/2019-05-10-access-is-denied-using-dtcping-utility-between-two-windows-server-2016.md

 ## "Ok, but you mentioned 'Access is denied' error on the title" - Here is the story behind it

-To test and/or troubleshoot if the configuration of MSDTC is correct you can rely on two main utilities:<br />
+To test and/or troubleshoot if the configuration of MSDTC is correct you can rely on two main utilities:

- - [DTCTester](https://www.microsoft.com/en-ca/download/details.aspx?id=30746) - Tests the transactions between two computers if SQL Server is installed on one computer, using ODBC to verify transaction support against an SQL Server database.
+* [DTCTester](https://www.microsoft.com/en-ca/download/details.aspx?id=30746) - Tests the transactions between two computers if SQL Server is installed on one computer, using ODBC to verify transaction support against an SQL Server database.
- - [DTCPing](https://www.microsoft.com/en-ca/download/details.aspx?id=2868) - Tests the transaction support between two computers without testing SQL Server duties.
+* [DTCPing](https://www.microsoft.com/en-ca/download/details.aspx?id=2868) - Tests the transaction support between two computers without testing SQL Server duties.
 The DTCPing tool must be run on both the client and server computer.
 Read more on [Troubleshooting MSDTC issues with the DTCPing tool](https://blogs.msdn.microsoft.com/puneetgupta/2008/11/12/troubleshooting-msdtc-issues-with-the-dtcping-tool/)

 The client requested a test with DTCPing utility.
 After hitting the "The RPC server is unavailable" error which can be overpass by open the correct firewall rules, I was hitting the "Access is Denied" error.
 I read, once again, the troubleshooting post but the explanation/resolution for this error did not fit on my configuration (remember the application server is an Windows Server 2016 not an "client OS" (AKA windows 7/8/10) as mentioned on the post.